 Welcome to this year's fifth issue of DPN, the newsletter for the Debian community.
 Topics covered in this issue include:

-Petter Reinholdtsen introduced a new change into the debian installation system allowing the installation of hardware specific packages at installation time (or an already installed system).
-This is useful for certain RAID controllers, graphic adaptors and other hardware and done by mapping PCI and USB IDs to the names of Debian packages.
-Petter welcomes help mainting this list.
+Petter Reinholdtsen introduced a new change into the Debian installation system allowing the installation of hardware specific packages at installation time (or on an already installed system).
+This is useful for certain RAID controllers, graphic adaptors and other hardware, and is done by mapping PCI and USB IDs to the names of Debian packages.
+Petter welcomes help maintaining this list.

-He also pointed out, that for hot swappable devices this approach won't work, and wonders wether the existing discovers package should be adopted to also support listening to DBus events, or wether PackageKit could be ported to Debian.
+He also pointed out that for hot swappable devices this approach won't work, and wonders whether the existing discover package should be adapted to also support listening to DBus events, or whether PackageKit could be ported to Debian.